postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 </p>

-In this post, we'll benchmark the unified PostgresML v2.0 architecture and compare it to decentralized Python machine learning microservices.
-Our goal is to demonstrate that inference at the data layer with Rust and Postgres is much faster than at the service layer with Python and Redis, the latter being the current industry standard.
+In this post, we'll benchmark the new data and inference collocation architecture implemented by PostgresML, and compare it to decentralized Python machine learning microservices, the latter commonly used in the industry today.

+At the end, we'll discover that PostgresML v2.0, implemented in Rust, outperforms the traditional Python architecture by a factor of 8 in both throughput and latency.

 ## Setting the stage